Making Tax Digital

 How am I affected?

-In order to comply, your VAT records need to be maintained digitally.
-VAT returns will have to be submitted directly to HMRC via compatible software.
+In order to comply, your VAT records need to be maintained digitally in MTD compatible software which has the ability to submit your VAT return directly to HMRC.

 You will not be able to log in to your HMRC account to submit your return.